Drifting by car, an adrenaline-pumping maneuver for true professionals

 Engines to read: 6 books for car and driving enthusiasts

-Here are other gift ideas for car enthusiasts
+Here are more gift ideas for car enthusiasts

 On the road - Jack Kerouac

-Let's start with a timeless classic of American literature , as well as a milestone among the novels of the late twentieth century.
+Let's start with a timeless classic of American literature , as well as a milestone among twentieth-century novels.
 In 1951, by publishing "On the road" (original title: "On the road"), Jack Kerouac gave life to the symbolic book of the Beat Generation .
 Thus it was that an autobiographical tale turned into the manifesto of an entire youth movement.
 The novel tells the travels of Sal Paradise , the alter ego of the same author, who crosses the United States far and wide, aboard his car, sometimes alone, sometimes in the company of his friend Dean Moriarty (who in the reality is Neal Cassady, also a writer).
-Page after page, you never get tired of savoring the adrenaline and freedom of a real journey "on the road" .
+Page after page, you never tire of savoring the adrenaline and freedom of a true “on the road” trip .

 Christine and Buick 8 - Stephen King